Linux kernel: vulnerability allows information disclosure - Breaking Latest News

 Remote Attack: No

-The Common Vulnerability Scoring System (CVSS) is used to assess the vulnerability of computer systems.
+The Common Vulnerability Scoring System (CVSS) is used to assess the severity of vulnerabilities in computer systems.
 The CVSS standard makes it possible to compare potential or actual security vulnerabilities based on various metrics in order to better prioritize countermeasures.
 The attributes “none”, “low”, “medium”, “high” and “critical” are used for the severity of a vulnerability.
 The base score assesses the prerequisites for an attack (including authentication, complexity, privileges, user interaction) and its consequences.
-With the temporal score, framework conditions that change over time are included in the evaluation.
-According to the CVSS, the risk of the current vulnerability is rated as “medium” with a base score of 5.5.
+The Temporal Score also takes into account changes over time with regard to the risk situation.
+The severity of the vulnerability discussed here is rated as “medium” according to the CVSS with a base score of 5.5.

 Linux Kernel Bug: Vulnerability allows information disclosure